-What My Mom Has Done To Me: The perpective of an acupuncurist's daughter
+What My Mom Has Done To Me: The Perspective of an Acupuncurist's Child

 Hi!
-My name is Momo, and I’m Yumiko’s daughter.
-I’m thirteen, and I love reading, sewing, drawing, swimming and trampoline-ing.
+My name is Morgan, and I’m Yumiko’s only child.
+I’m thirteen (Morgan is now 19 in 2022), and I love reading, sewing, drawing, swimming and trampoline-ing.

 I was born in a yurt behind my Grandfather’s house, where my parents were living at the time.
 I was breech, and if we were in the hospital, I would have been born by cesarean section.
 Luckily, my dad called our acupuncturist, and he came and needled my mom.
 I came right out!